 The Cogels family owned the domain and castles of Rivierenhof until 1921, when it was sold to the province of Antwerp.
 At the time the city of Antwerp was growing quickly and the many private parks around the city were disappearing as the city expanded.
 The province tried to save the last surviving private parks and wanted to open them to the public, in an effort to improve the health of its citizens.
 The purchase of the Rivierenhof was part of this strategy, and resulted in one of Antwerp’s largest public parks.

 Despite the ill-advised construction of a highway at the edge of the park in the 1950s and the many sports facilities that occupy large parts of the park, there’s still plenty of nature as well as some interesting sights, in particular the two historic castles.

 The most impressive castle, the Sterckshof, has an unfortunate location near a public roadway, but it nonetheless brings back the splendor of late medieval castles with its brick walls, moat, small turrets, dormers, corbie gables and spires.
-The castle is now home to the Zilvermuseum, which exhibits a collection of historic silverware.
+The castle was home to the Zilvermuseum, which owned a collection of historic silverware that is now exhibited in the DIVA museum, a diamond and jewelry museum in the historic center of the city.
 The Rivierenhof Castle in contrast is an example of a palatial country house, with brightly painted facades and designed in a classicist style.